Greg Brooks (American football)

-Greg Brooks (born December 16, 1980) is an American former professional football cornerback who played for the Cincinnati Bengals in the National Football League (NFL).
-He was selected by the Bengals in the sixth round of the 2004 NFL draft with the 183rd overall pick.
-He played high school football at Archbishop Shaw High School in Marrero, Louisiana.
+Greg Brooks (born December 16, 1980) is an American former professional football player who was a cornerback for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles and was selected by the Bengals in the sixth round of the 2004 NFL draft with the 183rd overall pick.

+Brooks played high school football at Archbishop Shaw High School in Marrero, Louisiana.